The Leading Expert In

 Sea Change Mentoring offers our clients a suite of services designed to meet the needs of international schools and organizations who serve international and multicultural school-aged children, university students, and recent graduates.
 Whether our clients are running mentoring programs, improving advisory programs, or are just getting started in building relationship-based learning into their students’ capstone or IB CAS projects, this suite of services provides them with the opportunity to evaluate their practice and strengthen their work.

 relationships are effective in schools are:

-Advisory or supplemental programming designed to support the social-emotional health of students.
+Support and supplemental programming designed to support the social-emotional health of students and faculty.

 Through peer and near-peer mentoring, support for newcomers, stayers and leavers in schools impacted by mobility.

 How are you really doing?
 As objective evaluators, we usetried-and-tested tools to evaluate schools’ existing relationship-based learning programs by conducting document reviews, classroom observation, focus groups, and individual interviews.
 After a thorough analysis, we offer practical solutions for improvement.

 Toss those out-of-the-box products in the garbage.
 Weoffer tailor-made professional development by providing collection and analysis of pre/post-survey data, flexible programming, individual consultation, and follow-up staff counseling.
 Our professional development focuses on supporting the well-being of highly mobile students and nurturing relationships that support social-emotional skills.